FooBarShebang/statistics_lib/Documents/Design/DE004_inverse_distributions.md

 ## Levy distribution

-The inverse Gamma distribution has two parameters:
+The Levy distribution has two parameters:

 * Location $\mu \in \mathbb{R}$, and
 * Scale $\sigma > 0$